popeindustries/lit/packages/lit-html-server/README.md

 ## Web Components

-The rendering of custom element content is largely handled by custom `ElementRenderer` instances that adhere to the following interface:
+The rendering of web component content is largely handled by custom `ElementRenderer` instances that adhere to the following interface:

 ```ts
 declare class ElementRenderer {